Back to all Articles

 1. Encourage work experience: Securing a first “real job” can be very difficult.
 Lack of experience impacts a candidate’s confidence, their ability to speak fluently about examples of their competency at interview and renders them as a less suitable candidate for a role.

-Simply having experience in a work environment – dealing with co-workers and customers, being accountable for your work, arriving on time each day – all boost a graduate’s employability.
+Simply having experience in a work environment – dealing with co-workers and customers, being accountable for your work and arriving on time each day – all boost a graduate’s employability.
 If your nephew has worked part-time during school or college or has held a summer job, he should include this in his CV.
 If this is not the case, perhaps he has volunteered at local festivals.
-Helping him view this experience as valuable will also build his confidence and improve his likelihood to make more applications.
+Helping him view this experience as valuable will also build his confidence and improve his likelihood of making more applications.

 1. Direct applications: The “hidden job market” continues to be an entry point for many onto the career ladder.